jarrahtech/HexTacToe/README.md

 ## Notes

-* It appears that no extension methods are allowed in Scala.js
+* It appears that no extension methods can be exported in Scala.js, so not using them in libraries
 * Got a weird error with some valid Scala code making use of generics.
 Adding a `println` fixed the issue (seriously :/ - reminded me of my old C programming days!).
 Decided just to remove the generics.
 It is the `run` method in TweenManager if you want to try fixing it
 * When loading a mesh, ensure that the name provided matches the name inside the loaded file
 * base folder? [[check latest idea]]